Beuth-Erdelt/DBMS-Benchmarker/README.md

 The benchmark times of a query are stored in csv files (optional pickeled pandas dataframe): For connection, execution and transfer.
 The columns represent DBMS and each row contains a run.

 We also measure and store the **total time** of the benchmark of the query, since for parallel execution this differs from the **sum of times** based on *timerRun*.
 Total time means measurement starts before first benchmark run and stops after the last benchmark run has been finished.
-Thus total time also includes some overhead for example for spawning a pool of processes.
+Thus total time also includes some overhead (for spawning a pool of subprocesses, compute size of result sets and joining results of subprocesses).
 Additionally total time always spans all benchmarks.
 The sum of times on the other hand ignores warmup and cooldown phase.

 We think
 * the sum of times is more of an indicator for performance of the server system